 Beaney House of Art & Knowledge

 The Beaney Institute in Canterbury High Street was set up in 1899 in a new mock-Tudor building to house the city’s museum and library.
 It was named after Canterbury-born surgeon and philanthropist James Beaney, whose bequest paid for most of it.
 The Institute was subjected to an extravagant makeover in 2009, designed by various stakeholders to create a more “vibrant” offering.
 In practice, this meant the modern vogue in civic museums for directing the tone and content towards parties of schoolchildren and their teachers.
 As critics complained when it re-opened as the “Beaney House of Art & Knowledge”, it missed an opportunity to provide residents and tourists with a comprehensive history of this unique world city.
-Nevertheless, it is worth seeing both for the eccentric architecture and for the fascinating paintings and exhibits that can still be found serendipitously by inquisitive visitors.
+Nevertheless, it is worth seeing for both the eccentric architecture and the fascinating paintings and exhibits that can still be found serendipitously by inquisitive visitors.

 Bedgebury National Pinetum

 In the High Weald, south of Goudhurst and east of Bewl Water, the expansive Bedgebury Forest is a stunningly beautiful area that offers endless opportunities for hiking, cycling, and the like.
 In its north-west corner lies the Bedgebury National Pinetum, a 320-acre arboretum of world importance.
 The original tree collection was started in the 1850s by Viscount Beresford.
-In 1924, Kew Gardens and the Forestry Commission developed it as the National Conifer Collection, specialising in cedars, firs, pines and spruces but with an admixture of deciduous trees; many specimens were actually grown at Kew.
+In 1924, Kew Gardens and the Forestry Commission developed it as the National Conifer Collection, specialising in cedars, firs, pines, and spruces but with an admixture of deciduous trees; many specimens were actually grown at Kew.
 It now contains ten thousand plants that include 7,000 tree species.
 Its purpose is in part conservation, over fifty of the species being considered at risk.
-Most visitors however go for recreation in a setting that, like an arboreal version of a botanical garden, is surprisingly colourful and varied, and especially beautiful when the summer sun lights up its four lakes.
+Most visitors, however, go for recreation in a setting that, like an arboreal version of a botanical garden, is surprisingly colourful and varied, and especially beautiful when the summer sun lights up its four lakes.

-English wine is so often thought of as recent innovation that it’s hard to believe that wine has been made at Biddenden for over fifty years.
+English wine is so often thought of as a recent innovation that it’s hard to believe that wine has been made at Biddenden for over fifty years.
 The Barnes family who founded the business had a 40-acre apple farm in the Weald, and decided to diversify on account of falling fruit prices.
 From an original half-acre vineyard, the estate has grown to cover 23 acres.
-The loamy soil and sheltered valley lend themselves to German and French grape varieties.
+The loamy soil and sheltered valley lend themselves to German and French grapes.
 Eleven varieties of grape are grown, most particularly the Ortega commonly used in German white wines.
 Production now amounts to roughly 80,000 bottles a year.
 Biddenden Vineyards also produces the strong Kentish cider very familiar in the Weald, as well as apple and pear juices.
-Tastings are available on Saturday open tours or on arranged private guided tours, although it is normally possible to stroll through the vineyards and visit the shop on any day of the week.
+Tastings are available on Saturday open tours or arranged private guided tours, although it is normally possible to stroll through the vineyards and visit the shop on any day of the week.

 Big Cat Sanctuary

 Until 2018, any unsuspecting traveler passing along the road to Headcorn from the Smarden Bell might have wondered what a big cat sanctuary was doing there.
-Since 2018, they’d be more likely to exclaim, “Wow – it’s the Big Cat Sanctuary!”
+Since 2018, they’d be more likely to exclaim, “Hey – it’s the Big Cat Sanctuary!”
 The difference was made by the appearance of director Giles Clark on BBC’s ‘Big Cats About The House’.
 The 32-acre site had been used as early as the 1990s by the Born Free Foundation as a bucolic refuge for exotic felines.
 It was acquired in 2000 by zoo-owner Peter Sampson, who retains ownership today.
 In 2016 he hired the high-profile Clark to take over management, the latter having worked with Steve Irwin at the Australia Zoo.
-Though he has raised the Sanctuary’s media profile, Clark still prioritises tranquillity for the 50-odd species of cat.
+Although he has raised the Sanctuary’s media profile, Clark still prioritises tranquillity for the 50-odd species of cat.
 The few Open Days it holds each year to raise funds for its conservation efforts are quickly sold out.

 The Black Friars who gave the former Dominican order in Canterbury its name were so called for no more curious a reason than the colour of their capes.
 Their friary was founded in 1237 with a grant from the pious King Henry III, probably using money he had extorted from English Jews.
 It covered a sizeable area beside the River Stour, opposite where the Marlowe Theatre now stands.
 Most of its buildings disappeared after the friary was dissolved in 1538 on King Henry VIII’s instructions; but the two that survive are attractive and even functional.
 The guest house was originally on an island connected to the rest of the friary by two wooden bridges, all of which have long since disappeared.
 It was privately restored within the last half century from a state of ruin, and is now the Beerling concert hall.
 The refectory meanwhile serves as a quaint art gallery for the King’s School.

 The North Foreland, Kent’s most easterly promontory, contains a succession of attractive sandy bays sheltered by towering white cliffs.
 Probably the most attractive is Botany Bay, just north of Kingsgate.
 Apart from offering the usual facility for swimming, sunbathing or beachcombing, it boasts extensive rock-pools that provide an opportunity for fascinating investigations by young and old alike.
 It is the cliffs, however, that make Botany Bay so distinctive.
 First, there is the sea stack at its southern end that stands as the Bay’s trademark.
 And then there are the prominent caves, which include the remnants of smugglers’ tunnels.
 It was in fact the appeal of this secluded beach to smugglers that probably provided its name: if they weren’t first shot by excisemen, offenders could expect to spend an extended holiday in the penal colony of that name in Sydney, Australia.
-The fact that a bloody battle once took place at that most peaceful spot now seems hard to contemplate.
+The fact that a bloody battle once took place at that most pleasant spot now seems hard to contemplate.

 It is only appropriate that the Garden of England should be host to the National Fruit Collection.
 This is a Noah’s Ark of fruit species: two of each strain growing in 150 acres of orchards.
 One of the largest such collections in the world, it contains around two thousand varieties of apple, along with lesser numbers of pears, plums, cherries, and others.
 The Collection, owned by DEFRA, moved to Brogdale Farm near Faversham in 1952.
 The Farm itself has been owned by Brogdale Collections since 1999, when it was bought from the Duchy of Cornwall.
-The public has the opportunity to visit, and hear talks about the produce, at Festivals that take place from July to October; they include Cherry, Cider and Apple fairs.
-Brogdale also provides specialist advice to fruit growers, selling cuttings from particular trees in the Collection for grafting so that classic but unfashionable varieties may continue to bear fruit.
+The public has the opportunity to visit, and hear talks about the produce, at Festivals that take place from July to October; they include Cherry, Cider, and Apple fairs.
+Brogdale also provides specialist advice to fruit growers, selling cuttings from particular trees in the Collection for grafting, so that classic but unfashionable varieties may continue to bear fruit.

 The success of the Norman Invasion owed much to the wholesale slaughter of Saxon nobility at Hastings, which left behind few to organise or pay for resistance.
 Once he had taken London, William’s main need was to maintain control of the crucial port of Dover and his key connection with it, Watling Street, both in hostile Kentish territory.
 To this end, he immediately constructed motte-and-bailey castles at Dover, Canterbury, and Rochester, plus of course the Tower of London.
 Canterbury’s was not the biggest, but still must have overawed the natives.
 William’s son Henry I added the huge stone keep, which at around thirty yards square, and nearly as tall, was positively intimidating.
 By the C13 it had outlived its purpose; its subsequent uses ranged from a county gaol to a gas storage facility.
 The local council took over the ruin in 1928, and it is now a grand though mournful sight for visitors entering Canterbury from Wincheap.